rbalestr-lab/stable-ssl/README.rst

 .. _launch:

-First build a confif file with the parameters you want to use.
+First build a config file with the parameters you want to use.
 The parameters should be structured in the following groups: data, model, hardware, log, optim.
 See the :ref:`Configuration File Guide <config_guide>` for more details.

 Then, create a Python script that will load the configuration and launch the run.
 Here is an example: